 Luscious & glossy vegan chocolate ganache can be yours in 5 minutes and 4 ingredients with this foolproof formula.

 Just heat coconut milk with bittersweet chocolate and whisk for a deep, dark, gooey chocolate topping for cakes and cupcakes – or for licking off of spoons, you do you!
-Pair this with my coconut flour chocolate cake for dairy-free chocolate dessert bliss.
+Swirl this over coconut flour chocolate cake or pipe it on coconut flour cupcakes for dairy-free chocolate dessert bliss.
 Includes a paleo-friendly option.

 If you prefer less-sweet frosting but can't ever get enough chocolate, let me introduce you to your new cake topping BFF: coconut milk chocolate ganache.